sachinOraon/media-server-suite/piboard/README.md

  6. Start the flask server using command `python3 api.py`

- 7. Open new terminal and start the apache server using command `sudo docker run -d --rm --name piboard -p 80:80 -v "$PWD":/usr/local/apache2/htdocs/ httpd:latest`
+ 7. Open new terminal and navigate to `piboard/html` and start the apache server using command `sudo docker run -d --rm --name piboard -p 80:80 -v "$PWD":/usr/local/apache2/htdocs/ httpd:latest`